Social Work

 Course content in detail

-You can also complete the professional practical training as an internship abroad.
-One example is the Global Social Dialog internship program for full-time students in the social fields of action International Social Work/Development Work.
-Preparatory, accompanying, and follow-up seminars and supervision round out the practical units.
+You can also complete the professional internship abroad.
+One example is the Global Social Dialogue internship programme in the field of international social work/development work.
+Preparatory, accompanying and follow-up seminars and supervision round off the practical units.

 Career perspectives

-With a degree in Social Work, many doors open for you – not only in Austria but worldwide.
+With a degree in Social Work, many doors open for you.
 Social workers are needed wherever people require support.
 You can work in youth centres, schools, hospitals, or with social organisations.
 You are also in demand in workplace social services, as a coach, or in counselling.
 If you want to make an international impact, assignments in development cooperation or humanitarian aid are even possible.
 Regardless of the path you choose, you work with people – and your work makes a difference.

 Furthermore, the degree qualifies you for further master’s studies at a university of applied sciences or university, both domestically and abroad.
 At FHV, we offer a part-time master’s programme in Social Work that provides advanced training.
 Building on this, a doctoral or PhD programme at a university is possible.